 Introducing Team Yogurt's custom line of ceramic yogurt bowls crafted by Boston potter Jeremy Ogusky.
 Available in beautiful colors and sold in sets of two or four, they're both dishwasher- and microwave-safe.
 LEARN MORE AND BUY NOW

 We're the first to admit that making homemade yogurt requires no special equipment -- just a warm spot in your home, a heavy pot, some high-quality milk, and some friendly bacteria.
 That said, this is the heating pad we've been using for several years to keep our saucepan at a consistently warm, yogurt-friendly 110°F during incubation.
 Is it necessary?
 No. Does it make life easier?
 Oh, yes.
-BUY NOW

 Behold our favorite wide mouth funnel.
 It's stainless steel, dishwasher-safe, and fits perfectly into the wide mouth glass jars below.
 After making yogurt, simply fit the funnel into the top of your jars, and use a ladle to fill your jars with yogurt quickly, easily, and 100 percent mess-free.
 BUY NOW

 Now that you're making homemade yogurt, you need a way to store it efficiently without taking up massive amounts of space in your refrigerator.
 We love these old-fashioned, practical, and sturdy 32-ounce glass Ball jars.
 Their wide mouth makes filling them with yogurt easy and mess-free, though we also urge you to purchase a wide-mouth funnel (shown above) to make the process even easier.
 You'll find yourself using these jars for all your leftover food needs.
 They're also ideal for storing the whey left over from yogurt-straining.
 BUY NOW